Mathew Alex

 Patent Landscape Study of Quantum Technologies

-In 2021, I wrote a patent landscape study report for Relecura Technologies, analyzing around 50k patents in quantum technologies using natural language processing tools.
-The report includes elementary physics explanations of the technologies aimed at policymakers and investors.
+In 2021, I wrote a patent landscape study report for Relecura Technologies, analyzing around 50k patents in quantum technologies using natural language processing tools, aimed at policymakers and investors.

 Quantum Technologies: A Review of the Patent Landscape, Mathew Alex, 2021.